 - In a food processor, blend the ginger snaps until they resemble the texture of sand.
-Add the butter and brown sugar and mix well.
+Add the butter and sugar and mix well.

 - Evenly press the ginger snap crumb mixture in the bottom of 9 inch spring form pan and bake for 15 minutes.

 - Remove the pan from the oven and allow to cool completely.

 - Pour the white chocolate chip and butterscotch morsels into a large bowl.
 In a small sauce pan over medium-high heat, bring the 1 cup of heavy cream to a simmer.
 Remove the pan from the heat and pour over the white chocolate chips and butterscotch morsels.

 - Whisk the cream, white chocolate chips, and butterscotch morsels together until smooth.
 Mix in the pumpkin puree and cover with plastic wrap and place in the refrigerator for 1 hour or until the pumpkin mixture is completely chilled.
 It is very important that you allow it to chill completely.
 If not, the mousse will not whip up properly.